 I don’t take such comments for granted usually.
 I already found them wrong in the case of Cambodia, which also has a perception of “Angkor Wat, Killing fields and nothing else” country.
 So I decided to give a chance to Vientiane tourism and spend nine (9!) days in the “capital of boredom”.

 These 20 best things to do in Vientiane will make you rethink visiting the Asian capital of boredom!

-In this Vientiane travel guide, learn where to go, what to see and do, where to eat, and where to sleep in Vientiane!
-Discover the main places of interest in Vientiane, Laos capital attractions, best tourist spots and sites, and travel tips!
-These are the usual and the unusual, the best, cool, fun and even weird things to do in Vientiane!
+In this guide, learn where to go, what to see and do, where to eat, and where to sleep in Vientiane!
+Discover the main points of interest in Vientiane, Laos capital attractions, best tourist spots and sites, and travel tips!
+These are the usual and the unusual, the best, cool, fun, and even weird things to do in Vientiane!

 What to see in Vientiane

-From morning markets to monuments and temples, Vientiane sights and landmarks are lively places of gathering.
-The importance of these attractions often overgrows the city limits, and they are simply Vientiane must-see.
+From morning markets to monuments and temples, Vientiane sightseeing can take you to landmarks that are lively places of gathering.
+The importance of these attractions often overgrows the city limits, and they are simply Vientiane’s must-see.
 Here are some of the best places to visit and things to see in Vientiane!

 1. Pha That Luang Vientiane

 Even if four kilometers away from the center, Pha That Luang is a tourist site that pops up on literally every list of things to do in Vientiane City.